Skip to main content

 3. Direct Testicular Inhibition Research has demonstrated that cytokines can directly impair the function of Leydig cells within the testes.
 They interfere with the steroidogenic enzymes, such as P450scc, responsible for converting cholesterol into pregnenolone, the first step in testosterone synthesis.
 This creates a state of inflammation-induced primary hypogonadism.

 This inflammatory suppression is deeply intertwined with insulin resistance.
-The hyperinsulinemia that characterizes a state of has a significant impact on Sex Hormone-Binding Globulin (SHBG), a protein produced by the liver that binds to testosterone in the bloodstream.
+The hyperinsulinemia that characterizes a state of insulin resistance has a significant impact on Sex Hormone-Binding Globulin (SHBG), a protein produced by the liver that binds to testosterone in the bloodstream.
 Insulin signaling suppresses SHBG production.

 On the surface, lower SHBG might appear beneficial, as it would lead to a higher percentage of “free” testosterone.
 The physiological reality is more complex.
 Lower SHBG results in faster metabolic clearance of testosterone by the liver.
 It also facilitates a higher rate of aromatization of testosterone into estradiol in peripheral tissues.
 The net result is often a disruption of the critical testosterone-to-estradiol ratio, even if total testosterone levels are not severely impacted at first.